-If you have to use these folders (c:\ or / etc..), and the folder filter or filename filter, you can disable this option if you are absolutely sure that no critical system or data files will be adversely effected..
+If you have to use these folders (c:\ or d:\ or / etc..), and the folder filter or filename filter, you can disable this option if you are absolutely sure that no critical system or data files will be adversely effected.
+CSV Loop This task allows you to loop through data from a CSV file.

-CSV Loop

-This task allows you to loop through data from a CSV file.
 You can either loop through all cells or loop by rows.
 With every loop, the current cell values are set as variables.
 If you loop by cell, the cell value is returned as a variable.
 If you by rows, each columns cell values in the row is returned as variables.
 Also, the entire row is saved as a variable.

-With every loop, you can run another task.
+With every loop, you can run another task, and use the saved variables in that task.

-CSV Read

 This task allows you to read data from a CSV file.
 You can either read a certain cell or an entire row.
 If you read a cell, the cell value is returned as a variable.
 If you read a row, each columns cell values in the row is returned as variables.
 Also, the entire row is saved as a variable.
+You can then use these variable values in other tasks.